dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 The Kubernetes Build Cluster will see bursty workloads as each build or series of builds kicks off.
 The Build Cluster will see very high pod scheduling loads as these events happen.
 The amount of resources assigned to the Build Cluster will directly correlate to how quickly parallel builds are able to be completed.

 ### Kubernetes Requirements

-* LoadBalancer for ingress controller (requires one external IP address)
+* Supported Kubernetes versions are 1.22,1.23,1.24.
-* Default storage class
+* Default storage class.
-* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node.
-* Logging is enabled and targets the desired application logging platform
+* Logging is enabled and targets the desired application logging platform.
-* Monitoring is enabled and targets the desired application observability platform
+* Monitoring is enabled and targets the desired application observability platform.
+* With full build service such as `descriptor_name: "full"` you should have **docker** runtime container.

 ### Recommendations
-* Spread across three Availability Zones (AZs) for high availability
+* Spread across three Availability Zones (AZs) for high availability.
+* Install build profile build service with lite descriptor such as `descriptor_name: "lite"`.

 The Build Cluster includes the following packages (exact list may differ based on supply chain choice):
 ```